parthspatel/redline/ANALYZERS_GUIDE.md

 ## Overview

-The text_diff library provides comprehensive analysis and classification capabilities for understanding text changes.
+The redline_core library provides comprehensive analysis and classification capabilities for understanding text changes.
 This document explains the two-tier analyzer system and the classification framework.

 ## Architecture